jeffreyadamo/MushroomFacts/README.md

 ~~~
 	USER STORY:
-		○ AS A USER of mushroom website
+		○ AS A USER of a mushroom website
 		○ I WANT TO be able to search by mushroom name (Genus Species)
 		○ SO THAT I receive data about that specific mushroom
 ~~~

 Initial goals of this project:
 ~~~
-	• Utilize ReactJS framework to utilize fast DOM updates (good responsiveness)
+	• Utilize ReactJS framework for fast DOM updates (good responsiveness upon search)
 		○ Practice building React.js app deployment
 		○ MySQL rdms
 		  §  KnexJS/ObjectionJS vs SequelizeJS?